 - Mental status assessment.
 A doctor starts by assessing awareness, attention and thinking.
 This may be done informally through conversation, or with tests or screenings that assess mental state, confusion, perception and memory.
 Additional information from family members or caregivers can be helpful.

 - Physical and neurological exams.
 The doctor performs a physical exam, checking for signs of health problems or underlying disease.
 A neurological exam — checking vision, balance, coordination and reflexes — can help determine if a stroke or another neurological disease is causing the delirium.

-- Other possible tests.
+- Other tests.
 The doctor may order blood, urine and other diagnostic tests.
 Brain-imaging tests may be used when a diagnosis can't be made with other available information.

 Supportive care aims to prevent complications by: